The more tools you have as an engineer, the more successful you’ll be. I’m going to go over a list of the 22 most useful tools for engineers.

 - Design parameters

-I always have an architectural scale ruler sitting at the corner of my desk.
+I always have an architectural scale ruler sitting at my desk corner.
 Because design drawings come to you in all dimensions.
-And having a scale ruler helps you quickly dimension drawing elements.
+A scale ruler helps you quickly dimension drawing elements.

-Also, I find clear rulers to be very helpful.
+Also, I find clear rulers very helpful.
 Being able to see what’s under your ruler surprisingly comes in handy when you design by hand.

 These days, almost everyone has a smartphone.
-We use our smartphones for just about everything.
-And if you don’t own one, and you’re an engineer, go get one!
+But if you don’t own one, and you’re an engineer, go get one!

 The following are some of my use cases for my smartphone: